 Now you’ll remove the nuts from the upper mount, you should see them exposed by the removal of the strut bar.
 Remove the bolt from the lower mount and you should now be able to pull the assembly off of the car.
 If you need to you can put a little pressure on the break disc to push the lower suspension assembly down to give you better access to remove the assembly.

-Once you have the nut free remove the upper mount and boot (attached) you can them remove the compressed spring.
+Once you have the nut free remove the upper mount and boot (attached) you can then remove the compressed spring.

 When holding them up side by side you should be able to line the perch up on the new shock body closely to the way the perch is fixed on the stock body.
 This allows for the proper placement of the spring, which eases the assembly of the assembly back onto the vehicle.